huahin/huahin-tools/README.txt

        -e 0,3,5 \
        -n 11

-* dwc
+* wc
-    dwc is the wc command of Linux.
+    wc is the wc command of Linux.

   arguments
     required